deepakhj/cadent/docs/writers.md

     output_format = "graphite"

     # push out to writer aggregator collector and the backend every 10s
-    # this should match the FIRST time in your times below
+    # this should match the FIRST time in your times below, but is not totally nessesary
     accumulate_flush = "10s"

     # aggregate bin counts